burakintisah/FlowerGarden/README.md

 # FlowerGarden

-This webpage will be used to publish the documents of the term project of *CS353 - Database Systems* course in Bilkent University.
+This webpage will be used to publish the documents of the term project of *CS353 - Database Systems* course in Bilkent University (Spring 2020).

 ## Project Info